dzfrias/website/src/blog/swift-experience.md

 It didn't take very long to write the Wasm parser, and it's already faster than the C++ version.
-Of course, I had my fair share of struggles with the language (and tooling) but I experience was generally extremely pleasant.
+Of course, I had my fair share of struggles with the language (and tooling) but my experience was generally extremely pleasant.

 [^reason]:
     There were numerous reasons Swift was chosen.
 See